hellogreg/rha11y-tools/README.md

 - Handle background images somehow, to show they're different from other images.
 Should we hide them or fade them out a bit?
   **Solved 1/5/22: Currently doing the latter.**
 - Ensure all outlines are visible. (e.g., the Recommended for you images at [redhat.com](https://www.redhat.com/en) are located, but the outline isn't visible--perhaps because the images are contained in another element of their exact height/width)
-  **Solved 1/4/22: Using outline-offset allows us to inset the outline a bit, to make oulines visible on images inside same-height/width containers.**
+  **Solved 1/4/22: Using outline-offset allows us to inset the outline a bit, to make outlines visible on images inside same-height/width containers.**
 - Investigate why occasional images have an outline color other than the bookmarklet's pass/fail colors (e.g., the globe in the [redhat.com](https://www.redhat.com/en) footer).
   **Solved 1/4/22: Looks like this was a result of CSS filters being used; we now reset them to initial when the script runs.**